Peter Graham (fighter): Personal life

-Peter Graham grew up in Sydney NSW Australia he was a street kid that lived in youth refuges till he was 20.
-Starting karate at 18, in just two short years and with the help from this karate dojo and his own savings, Graham moved to Tokyo that same year, to study Kyokushin as an elite karate prospect.
-After the tragic heroin overdose of his older brother he returned to Australia to bury him and start his journey back to Japan and to K1 kickboxing greatest heights.
-Five years later he won the amateur kickboxing world titles undefeated and turning pro he returned to Japan to fight K1 and eventually to married a Brazilian woman living in Tokyo on 22 June 2008.
+Graham grew up in Sydney, NSW Australia.
+He was a street kid and lived in youth refuges until he was 20.
+Starting karate at 18, in just two years and with the help from his karate dojo and his own savings, Graham moved to Tokyo that same year, to study Kyokushin as an elite karate prospect.
+After the heroin overdose of his older brother he returned to Australia to bury him and start his journey back to Japan and to K1 kickboxing greatest heights.
+Five years later he won the amateur kickboxing world titles undefeated.
+Turning pro, he returned to Japan to fight K1.

+Heeventually to married a Brazilian woman living in Tokyo on 22 June 2008.
 He got a tattoo on his right arm reading her name, "Silvia".
-They have two daughters together, and in 2010, Graham appeared on the TV program "Find My Family" where he was re-united with his younger brother who he had lost contact with and hadn't seen in 20 years.
-In 2012 he opened up his own full-time martial arts and combat sports school Prospect IMC at Prospect New South Wales, Australia.
+They have two daughters together.

+In 2010, Graham appeared on the TV program Find My Family, where he was reunited with his younger brother with whom he had lost contact and had not seen in 20 years.

+In 2012, Graham opened his own full-time martial arts and combat sports school Prospect IMC at Prospect New South Wales.